tevaughan/region-fill-dirichlet/README.md

 filled region.
-But this is precisely where the solution is likely to be of low order anyway, and so a large increase in speed can be obtained with minimal loss of precision in the solution.
+But this is precisely where the solution is likely to be of low order anyway, and so a large increase in speed can be obtained with minimal error relative to the full solution.

 ## Old Design Under Namespace `regfill`